versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Consumer.md

 #### consumer.on("producerclose", fn())
 {: #consumer-on-producerclose .code}

-Emitted when the associated producer is closed.
+Emitted when the associated producer is closed for whatever reason.
 The consumer itself is also closed.

 ```javascript
 consumer.on("producerclose", () =>